HomoModelicus/julia/projects/tenedyn/README.md

 end
 ```

-We write the simulation driver code, which also contain a visualization step:
+We write the simulation driver code, which also contains a visualization step:
 ```julia
 function run_simulation_pt1(ode_fcn)